 I walked into Serenity with only the knowledge I could glean from the movie’s poster.
 Somehow, I walked out of the theater with even less knowledge.
 Not only about the movie, but about life in general.
 As the idiotic plot twists and atrocious dialogue soaked into my brain, I lost around 40 IQ points.
-Suddenly, fractions are more difficult.
+Suddenly, fractions became more difficult.
 It took me three tries to spell the word “achievement.”
-Now, I must use what few firing synapses I have left to describe this movie for what it is: A toothless thriller, a brainless film noir mishmash, and a hopeless waste of Matthew McConaughey and Anne Hathaway’s considerable talent and the audience’s valuable time.
-That’s no small acheevmunt.
+Now, I must use what few firing synapses I have left to describe this disaster for what it is: A toothless thriller, a brainless film noir mishmash, and a hopeless waste of Matthew McConaughey and Anne Hathaway’s considerable talent and the audience’s valuable time.
+This movie is no small acheevmunt.

 Someone once said that trying to hit Tim Wakefield’s knuckleball was like “trying to catch a butterfly in a hurricane.”
 That image popped in my head because it also describes what it’s like to figure out what in the holy flipping hell is happening in this god damn movie.
 I’ll do my best.
 On a mysterious island, Baker Dill (McConaughey) is a grubby fisherman who hauls beer-swilling tourists in search of big game.
 He spends much of the movie hunting a giant tuna who seems to have some telepathic connection with him.
 No, you read that right.
 An ex-flame (Hathaway) saunters back into Dill’s life with the